 4. You can book your wedding in Hobbiton

 Besides a two-hour tour, the venues at Hobbiton are available for functions, including weddings.
 To date, however, there has been no Hobbit-themed matrimonial.

-5. Tree-mendous fake
+5. The Hobbiton fake tree

 The tree above Bag End is made from fibreglass and has silk leaves (imported from Taiwan), which had to be individually wired on over the course of weeks.
 On the other hand, all the fruit and veg currently growing in Hobbiton is seasonal with eight gardeners tending to it.

 Peter Jackson wanted Bilbo’s birthday party scene to be authentic so he let the actors drink as much as they wanted.
 Unbeknownst to them, Jackson supplied a special brew that was only 1 per cent alcohol (called Sobering Thought), which is still sold.

 In Tolkien’s book, he describes a gorgeous plum orchard.
 However, the plum trees in New Zealand were deemed too big, so apple and pear trees were planted.
 All the fruit and leaves were stripped and replaced with fake plumbs, making it the right scale.
 After all this work, the orchard never made it to the final cut.

 To be cast as a hobbit, you had to be five-foot-two and ‘round of face’.